Belval/TextRecognitionDataGenerator/README.md

 - Change the text orientation using the `-or` parameter
 - Specify text color range using `-tc '#000000,#FFFFFF'`, please note that the quotes are **necessary**
 - Add support for Simplified and Traditional Chinese
+- Generation strings with regular expressions
+- Specify Image folder for background
+- Use imgaug for advanced image augmentation

 ## How does it work?